ARTiL1S/AbletonAutoColor-Tracks-and-Clips/README.md

 Once active, the script will automatically apply color assignments based on your defined track names.

-For more advanced behavior (such as live updating color layouts without restarting Live), see the TrueAutoColor version — a standalone release that extends this idea.

 ## Ableton Color Reference
 <div style="text-align:center; border: 2px solid black; padding: 5px;"> <img src="AbletonColorPalette_Indexed.jpg" style="width:29%;" /> </div>